Klouds/kDaemon/README.md

 A RESTful API framework for managing containers over a set of Docker Nodes running Prometheus as a monitoring solution.
+Will also run a watcher process that will monitor, fix and/or notify administration on the state of the cluster.

 ###Features
 	* Make daemon aware of new docker/prometheus endpoints (adding nodes to the cluster)